 Content of Archeology and Interpretation questions address the process of making interpretive choices in the plans.
 They also provide issues to consider when planning for your own park or museum.

 - What kind of interplay occurs between interpreters and the public?

 - How does archeology fit or expand the mission?

-- Can you tell what the relationship is between data collection and interpretation?
+- What is the relationship is between data collection and interpretation?

-- Can you tell what the relationship is between the place and its region?
+- What is the relationship is between the place and its region?

 - What kinds of archeological resources are used in interpretation?

 - How are archeological resources integrated with other kinds of resources for interpretation?

 - What issues are grappled with (i.e. authenticity, technology, contested history, putting forth different viewpoints)?

 - Is stewardship explicitly addressed?
 What kinds of interpretive products address stewardship?
 How?

 - How does archeological interpretation reach or address different audiences?

 For your information